Lenostatos/crownsegmentr/README.md

 The back-end is a small C++ library which implements the AMS3D algorithm.
 The core functionality can be found in:

-- `namespace ams3d`: Functionality for calculating a single mode with the AMS3D algorithm ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/ams3d.h)), and
+- `namespace ams3d`: Functionality for calculating a point's terminal centroid with the AMS3D algorithm ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/ams3d.h)), and
 - `namespace spatial`: a facade to the [Boost